Chorus/Note-Documentation/docs/Reports/ActivityReport.md

 id: ActivityReport
 title: Activity Report
 ---
-This report allows you to review all activity in a student's care plan in a specified period of time.
+This report allows you to review all activity in a learner's care plan in a specified period of time.

 <img src="/img/ActivityReport.png" width="400" />

-1. Click on a student.
+1. Click on a learner.
 2. Click the filter button in the top right corner.
 3. Select Activity Report under the View category.
 4. Select the date range and choose whether to display graphs.